Deformations of Coisotropic Submanifolds in Jacobi Manifolds: Jacobi manifolds and associated algebraic and geometric structures

 Let $M$ be a smooth manifold.

-\begin{definition} An \emph{abstract Jacobi structure} on $M$ is a pair $(L,\{-,-\})$ where $L\to M$ is a (generically non-trivial) line bundle, and $\{-,-\} : \Gamma (L) \times \Gamma (L) \rightarrow \Gamma (L)$ is a Lie bracket which, moreover, is a first order differential operator on both entries.
-An \emph{abstract Jacobi manifold} is a manifold equipped with an abstract Jacobi structure.
+\begin{definition} A \emph{Jacobi structure} on $M$ is a pair $(L,\{-,-\})$ where $L\to M$ is a (generically non-trivial) line bundle, and $\{-,-\} : \Gamma (L) \times \Gamma (L) \rightarrow \Gamma (L)$ is a Lie bracket which, moreover, is a first order differential operator in both entries.
+A \emph{Jacobi manifold} is a manifold equipped with a Jacobi structure.
 The bundle $L$ and the bracket $\{-,-\}$ will be referred to as the \emph{Jacobi bundle} and the \emph{Jacobi bracket} respectively. \end{definition}

-\begin{remark} One can recover the standard definition \cite{Lich1978} by letting $L$ be the trivial line bundle $\R_M := M \times \R$.
-Indeed, in this case a Jacobi bracket $\{-,-\}$ on $\Gamma (L) = C^\infty (M)$ is the same as a pair $(\Lambda, \Gamma)$, where $\Lambda$ is a bi-vector field and $\Gamma$ is a vector field satisfying the following equations \cite{GM2001} (see Remark \ref{rem:multi_trivial}):